-However, as mentioned above, as a part-year resident, you can choose between 200-01 R or 200-02 NR form to file, whichever is more advantageous to you.
+However, as mentioned above, as a part-year resident, you can choose between 200-01 R or 200-02 NR forms to file, whichever is more advantageous to you.

 The due date for filing your individual income tax return is on or before April 30th each year.
 You can extend the time of filing by submitting Form 200EX prior to the due date.

-3. What is the process for filing your personal income tax in Delaware?
+3. What is the process of filing personal income tax in Delaware?

 Step 1: Complete the federal income tax and other states’ taxes